mimilei/nic_24sp/syllabus.md

 ## Logistics & Comms
 - **This site** will serve as the source of truth for scheduling and agenda items.
-- **Slack** will serve as an informal communication channel between classes.
-- **Google Drive** will contain readings and other shared class resources.
+- **Google Drive** will contain shared class resources (spreadsheets, class notes, reading list, etc).